Club Competitions in the 2017-18 Season

 The Season and Summer Chess

 - The official Club season runs from the beginning of September up to the AGM, which is held the following May.
+In 2018 the AGM is scheduled for Thursday 31 May, so the last club night of the 2017-18 season will be Thursday 24th May; this is the last date for playng Homan League, Dunleavy League and Cookworthy Cup games.
 There is a Christmas break; this year the last Club night before Christmas is on Thursday 21st December 2017, and the Club will re-open on 4th January 2018.

 - Outside the official season, i.e. during the summer months, the Club still meets, but normally with reduced numbers attending.
 Generally during the summer, members play one another in Friendly Games (see below), which are not part of any competition and have no league tables.